fleetdm/fleet/handbook/company/README.md

 Each group's EM works closely with the PM and engineers in their group:
 - The EM (along with engineers) defines **how** to implement that definition within the surface area of code, processes, and rituals owned by their group while serving their group’s goals and the company's goals as a whole.
-- The EM is responsible for the execution of initiatives (epics) within their group.
-These epics are tracked as GitHub issues with the "epic" label.
-One EM is assigned ot the epic to make sure that all issues associated with the epic (child issues) make it into a release.
+- The EM is responsible for the execution of epics within their group.
+One EM is assigned to the epic to make sure that all child issues make it into a release.

 ### Interface group
 #### Responsibilities